datafusion-contrib/datafusion-dft/README.md

   - S3: run / install with `--features=s3`
     - If you want to use your default AWS credentials, then no further action is required.
 For example your credentials in `~/.aws/credentials` will automatically be picked up.
     - If you want to use a custom S3 provider, such as MinIO, then you must create a `s3.json` configuration file in `~/.datafusion/object_stores/` with the fields `endpoint`, `access_key_id`, and `secret_access_key`.
+- Use Ballista as execution engine
+  -  Run / install with `--features=ballista` and provide `--host` and `--port` of the ballista scheduler when running `dft`